makeitlabs/authbackend/README.md

 Again, this is dependent on you having some extra data files for old database, etc - and will vary from versons - but generaly:

+(First line here is to migrate a pre-2018 database, the second two CAN be used to force a payment update on migrated data.
+This is generally unnecessary, but sometimes helpful if you migrate and then get locked-out because data is so old your account has expired!)

 ```
 ./migrate_db.py --overwrite makeit.db
 python authserver.py --command updatepayments